Miguel-Escobar/PINNS-for-the-study-of-Liquid-Crystall-Cells/README.md

-# PINNS for the study of Liquid Crystall Cells
+# PINNS for the study of Liquid Crystal Cells

- Proof of concept stage
+ Proof of concept.